JaimeStarling/Credit_Risk_Analysis/README.md

 - In Grace Period

 ## Oversampling
+We know that there are only a few "High Risk" loans among the nearly 69K requests, so the data is considered imbalanced.
+One way we can "balance" this out is with oversampling.

-After preparing this LendingClub dataset for training and testing, we first oversampled the data using naive random oversampling.
+After preparing this LendingClub dataset for training and testing, we first oversampled the data using **Naive Random Oversampling**.
+With this we take random "High Risk" samples until it matches up with the rest.
+This, however, gave us 65 per cent accuracy with a confusion matrix (predicted against actual) array of